webiny/webiny-js/packages-utils/webiny-validation/README.md

 #### Returning instead of throwing

-The following example shows how to return an Error object instead of throwing it:
+The following example shows how to force ValidationError to be returned, instead of thrown:

     import { validation } from 'webiny-validation';
     const error = await validation.validate("", "required", { throw: false });

-Once executed, following object will be assigned to the `error` constant:
+Once executed, an instance of ValidationError will be assigned to the `error` constant.

-    {
-        "message": "Value is required.",
-        "name": "required",
-        "value": ""
-    }

 ### Classes